 ‘How to be a Bad Christian... and a better human being’ by Dave Tomlinson

 or ‘Unapologetic: Why, despite everything, Christianity makes surprising emotional sense’ by Frances Spufford

 If you would describe yourself as someone who is spiritual but not religious; someone who wants to talk to God without worrying about prayer; someone who wants to read the Bible without turning off your brain; someone who would rather think with their soul rather than trying to follow rules… then you’d be welcome to come along to an informal get-together called Searching 4 Faith, where together we explore our questions and make sense of this thing called Christianity.
-You’ll find details about Searching 4 Faith course can take place, we'll share the details online.)
+(When our next Searching 4 Faith course can take place, we'll share the details online.)

 In the meantime, keep asking the questions